writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 New this year, the combined efforts of a couple of meetup organizers have produced an [API docs workshop][APIdocs] on Sunday.
-If you're interested in API's and documentation, this is a great option for your Sunday, as well.
+If you're interested in APIs and documentation, this is a great option for your Sunday, as well.

 We encourage everyone to drop by on Sunday evening for our conference reception.